 At its core, confianza is a cultural concept meaning mutual respect and trust.
 Respect changes the status quo and communities are built on trust.
 Confianza manifests this concept in building strong relationships and understanding your exact needs to create an effective plan from the classroom to the board room.
 Together what we accomplish is limitless.

-Confianza envisions an educational and organizational landscape where all leaders and educators are prepared to provide access and opportunity for culturally and linguistically diverse learners through an equity mindset and practices for language and literacy across the entire system.
+Confianza envisions an educational and organizational landscape where all leaders and educators are prepared to provide access and opportunity for culturally and linguistically diverse learners through an equity-based mindset and practices for language and literacy across the entire system.

 Our Theory of Change